pca2/pca2.github.io/_drafts/2018-10-20-MongoDB-Stitch.md

    }
 };
 ```
 Here\'s the sections of the code you will want to change:

 - http service name: In my case it was \"wt\_http\_service.\"
-- `slackURL`: use the webhook URL you received from Slack.
+- `slackURL`: Use the webhook URL you received from Slack.
 - `thresholdWeight`: Set to whatever you feel is appropriate.

 Once everything is filled out, click the **Save** Button.